UKHO/azdo-build-exporter/README.md

 The default port and url where the metrics are exposed is `:8080/metrics`

-The speed of the return is dependant on the number of Tags and the number of Projects, if you wish to pick a selection of projects or tags to pick up, simply add a Tags array (`Tags = ["Tag1"]`) property to the toml config file, the same goes for the Projects (`Projects = ["ProjectName"]).
+The speed of the return is dependant on the number of Tags and the number of Projects, if you wish to pick a selection of projects to pick up, simply add a Projects array to the toml config file (`Projects = ["ProjectName"]).

 For Azure DevOps Services, this is an and / or setup, you do not need both, you can use the Tags array property and not the Project array and be fine.

-For Azure DevOps Server `Tags` and the `ApiVersion` MUST be provided

 ### Basic Configuration